Apollo

 Two Week Return Trek From Hobart: A True Taste of Tasmania

-Highlights include the Port Arthur Historic Site and Coles Bay (which has over 300 days of sunshine annually - more than Gold Coast, Queensland!).
-You’ll also have time for a cruise on the world-famous Gordon River.
+Highlights include the Port Arthur Historic Site and Coles Bay (averages about 6.4 hours of bright sunshine per day.
+You’ll also have time for a cruise on the award-winning Gordon River.

-Starting from the capital city of Tasmania, Hobart, we take you north to enjoy the east coast, then west to Launceston and on to the rugged west coast.
+Starting from the state capital Hobart, we take you north to enjoy the east coast, then inland to Launceston and on to the rugged west coast.
 Then it’s cross-country back to Hobart.

 MORE: Tasmania 14-Day Itinerary